 "Blessed are you who weep now, for you will laugh" Luke 24:52

 Our curriculum encourages students to learn from their mistakes, make progress and see success as an ongoing process.
 Our curriculum helps students to approach their futures with hope and optimism and through personalised approaches to learning, see that their own future can be a bright one.

-At St. Benedict's we believe that a carefully planned and sequenced curriculum is the foundation to an outstanding education for all our students and that this will enable them to go on and succeed in life.
-The curriculum is incredibly ambitious in what we want students to know and be able to do and is designed in such a way that it builds on pupils' prior knowledge, creating links across topics and between different subject areas.
+At St Benedict's we believe that an ambitious and carefully planned and sequenced curriculum is the foundation to an outstanding education for all our students and that this will enable them to go on and succeed in life.
+The curriculum is incredibly ambitious in what we want students to know and be able to do and is designed in such a way as to build on students' prior knowledge, creating links across topics and between different subject areas.

-Each subject's Head of Department uses their expertise to carefully construct a curriculum promoting a deep understanding of a wide range of topics.
-Teachers plan lessons that allow students to embed and recall knowledge through techniques such as interleaving and spaced practise which encourages students to remember and be able to recall knowledge over the long term.
+Each subject's Head of Department uses their expertise to carefully construct a curriculum promoting a deep understanding of a wide range of powerful knowledge.
+Teachers plan lessons using the latest research in cognitive science and pedagogy, using strategies such as interleaving and spaced practise which encourages students to remember and be able to recall knowledge over the long term.
 Teaching and learning across the curriculum builds firm foundations for students to maximise their potential and progression, making them ready for exam success and the next stage of their lives to come.

-- Pupils have access to all traditional subjects at Key Stage 3, but there is a great emphasis on Religious Education, English, Maths, Science, Modern Foreign Languages, History, and Geography.
+- Students have access to all traditional subjects at Key Stage 3, but there is a great emphasis on Religious Education, English, Maths, Science, Modern Foreign Languages, History, and Geography.